 Look over the vocabulary and assignments in this lesson before you begin reading A Single Shard.
-That will help you get a complete picture of what you will be doing this week and help you organize your time efficiently.
+That will help you get a complete picture of what you will be doing this week and organize your time efficiently.

-This book will be read in three weeks; if your student needs help completing the book in that length of time, consider creating a daily schedule or doing some of the book as a read aloud.
+This book will be read in three weeks; if your student needs help completing the book in that length of time, consider creating a daily schedule or reading some of the book together aloud.